Tour the S.S. City of Milwaukee & US Coast Guard Cutter Acacia in Manistee

 The ships offer unique overnight lodging experiences to groups and are perfect for Scout groups, church groups, family reunions and more.
-Arrangements for group overnight stays are by reservation and cost $25/person.
+Arrangements for group overnight stays are by reservation and cost anywhere from $45-$85.
 Call (231) 723-3587 for availability of lodging or to make a reservation for your next event.

 Built in 1930 by the Manitowoc Shipbuilding Company, the S.S.
 City of Milwaukee measures 360 feet in length and at the time of active service, could hold an entire freight train and 300 passengers.
 The vessel was retired in 1981 when the State of Michigan halted cross-lake ferry service and was declared a National Historic Monument in 1990.
 The ship was towed from Frankfort to Manistee in January 2000, and moved to its present location in 2004.

 The S.S.
 City of Milwaukee is open for guided tours, where you can visit the cavernous car deck, engine room, officers quarters and staterooms.
 If you're having a special event, such as a wedding or party, you can rent the ship for a specified time.
 The waterfront setting, along with large deck spaces, makes this a unique venue and one that will be memorable to your guests.